qat.opt.CombinatorialProblem

 the problem itself

-The cost Hamiltonian is diagonal and associate to each bitstring \(|s\rangle\) an energy \(\sum_\alpha w_\alpha C_\alpha(s)\) where \(C_\alpha\) are the clauses of the problem, seen as \(\{0, 1\}\) valued functions and \(w_\alpha\) their corresponding weights.
+In the case of a ‘terms’ Observable, a diagonal cost Hamiltonian is generated.
+It associates to each bitstring \(|s\rangle\) an energy \(\sum_\alpha w_\alpha C_\alpha(s)\) where \(C_\alpha\) are the clauses of the problem, seen as \(\{0, 1\}\) valued functions and \(w_\alpha\) their corresponding weights.

 This encoding is done recursively and is described in the documentation of the Clause class.

-If the problem is specified as a maximization problem, the sign of the cost Hamiltonian if flipped.
+If the problem is specified as a maximization problem, the sign of the cost Hamiltonian is flipped.
 This means that the “best” solution is always encoded in the ground state of the returned Hamiltonian.

 Returns